 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

-Components of both rehab involve:
+Components of all rehab involves:

 Behavioral therapy is designed to modify people’s attitudes and behaviors related to opioid abuse.
 In therapy, you will learn how to avoid and cope with situations in which you are most likely to use drugs, and avoid situations that may cause relapse.
 Therapy sessions may include individual, group, or family counseling.